< All Topics

 !!!
 This step should be done on your LINUX PC

-b) Deploy the source code to the NEPI device using the deploy_nepi_engine_source.sh script in nepi_engine_ws.
+a) Deploy the source code to the NEPI device using the one of the deploy_nepi sh script located in the top level nepi_engine_ws cloned repo.

 https://nepi.com/nepi-tutorials/nepi-engine-configuring-ntp-time-syncing/